Cannabis effects on youth

 • Excessive sleepiness, sleep apnea (not breathing for 10 seconds or longer) and heart problems

-Over the past few decades, the amount of THC in marijuana has steadily climbed.
+Over the past few decades, the amount of THC in cannabis has steadily climbed.
+Products with high concentrations of THC can have greater intoxicating effects.
+They can also increase the risk of overconsumption.

 Talking to youth